Matt Baker: The One Show

 From May to August 2010, Baker was a guest presenter on BBC One's magazine programme The One Show, standing in for Jason Manford.
 Following Manford's resignation on 18 November 2010, Baker acted as a guest co-host on the programme.
 He later took over as a permanent presenter on the show, co-hosting with Alex Jones from Monday to Thursday.

 On 8 March 2011, Baker gained media attention by asking then-Prime Minister David Cameron, "How on earth do you sleep at night?".
 Will Heaven, Deputy Editor of Telegraph Blogs, wrote: "Was this the unearthing of a true Northern lefty?
 Or did Baker just misspeak?".

 On 4 December 2019, Baker announced on The One Show that he would be leaving in the spring of 2020.
 He announced it in an emotional speech to camera where he thanked everyone for their support, especially for the money donated to The Rickshaw Challenges.

-Matt's last show on "The One Show" was on Tuesday 31 March 2020, where he wasn't on the couch with co-presenter Alex Jones, but was at home in self isolation.
+Matt's last show on The One Show was on Tuesday 31 March 2020, where he was not on the couch with co-presenter Alex Jones, but was at home in self isolation in the COVID-19 pandemic.